 How to use Protonix

 Take this medication by mouth as directed by your doctor, usually once daily.
-Dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage and length of treatment are based on your medical condition and response to treatment.

 If you are taking the tablets, you may take them with or without food.
 Swallow the tablets whole.
 Do not split, crush, or chew the medication.
 Doing so may destroy the drug.